Newry Mill – Newry, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Newry Mill

-The mill was established by William Ashmead Courtenay, a Charleston native who, during the Civil War, served as a captain of the Washington Light Infantry.
-He also made his mark as the Mayor of Charleston from 1879 to 1887 and, among other accomplishments, suggested the initiation of the South Carolina Historical Commission, which in 1967 became the SC Department of Archives.
+The mill was established by Captain William Ashmead Courtenay, a Charleston native who, during the Civil War, led the famed Washington Light Infantry and fought in the battles of First Bull Run, Fredericksburg, Gettysburg, and Chickamauga.
+Before moving to the Upstate, Courtenay also made his mark as the mayor of Charleston from 1879 to 1887 and, among other accomplishments, suggested the initiation of the South Carolina Historical Commission, which in 1967 became the SC Department of Archives.

-Today, the mill and its village are known as the Newry Historic District, which is listed in the National Register.
-The district contains 118 buildings including the mill complex, a post office, a village church, and many residences all within 250 acres.
-The ruins of Innisfallen, the house of William Courtenay, can be found on the southwest ridge near the village.
+Today, the mill and its village comprise the Newry Historic District.
+At 250 acres, the district contains 118 buildings including the mill complex, the post office, the village church, and many of the old homes.
+The ruins of Innisfallen, the house of Captain William Ashmead Courtenay, also named for his ancestral estate in Ireland, can be found on the southwest ridge near the village.

-Courtenay Mill is listed in the National Register as part of the Newry Historic District:
+The Newry Historic District is listed in the National Register as follows:

 The Newry Historic District encompasses a textile mill village established at the turn of the century.
 Situated in a rural setting in the Little River Valley, the town of Newry is visually isolated by a series of surrounding ridges, dense forest, and a large earthen dam on Lake Keowee, which form the boundaries of the district.
 The district contains 118 properties including the mill complex, mill office, company store and post office, village church, and numerous workers residences, located within an area of approximately 250 acres.
 Courtenay Mill was constructed in a typical New England textile factory design.
 The design is attributed to W.B.S.
 Whaley.